 Lilith is frequently adopted as a patroness by militant women's liberation movements whose goal is to emasculate men.
 We're not talking about women's rights or fairness here, but the premise that males are the enemy.
 She uses her sexuality to get what she wants and to manipulate the opposite gender.
 These are the women that use sexual favors to get through school or obtain high corporate positions.
-Perhaps she would even use breast augmentation or plastic surgery to preserve her good looks, thus insuring her control over the opposite gender.
 It's feminine mystique gone bad as Lilith abhors sex in it's proper place as a means of emotional expression between two caring partners and/or to create life.
 This is the opposite pole from the stance maintained by Juno as the representation of the dedicated wife.

 Lilith has an untamed, ferocious quality while Juno, no matter how enraged or vindictive she becomes, has a certain civilized restraint that Lilith never displays.
 When Zeus cheated on Juno, her revenge was certainly violent, but it didn't have the visceral, destructive edge of Lilith's, whose resentment was more intense by several orders of magnitude.
 Juno had been betrayed by her husband, who went off bedding other women, but that was who and what Zeus was.
 Monogamy wasn't in his vocabulary and being controlled, much less giving into his wife's demands, wasn't an option.
 Zeus personifies the male reaction to female control whereas Lilith personifies the female reaction to male control.
 Juno was vengeful because she cared while Lilith didn't give a rat's ass about anything but herself.
 Being self-destructive wasn't a concern, which leads me to believe that Lilith is behind the concept of suicide bombers who have no concern for themselves, much less anyone else, but instead are focused on those hot babes in burkas waiting for them on the other side.
 Lilith is all about destructive revenge and she doesn't care if she's in the middle of the detonation as long as her targets suffer sufficient misery as well.